-Delivered online, this K–5 supplemental resource provides a broad range of performance tasks and teacher tools expressly created for New York classrooms to build problem-solving proficiency in alignment with the NYS Next Generation Learning Standards.
+Delivered online for educators, this K–8 supplemental resource provides a broad range of performance tasks and teacher tools expressly created for New York classrooms to build problem-solving proficiency in alignment with the NYS Next Generation Learning Standards.

 Our supplemental material is designed to engage students and develop their abilities to reason and communicate mathematically as well as to formulate mathematical connections.
 500+ open-ended problem-solving tasks are included.

-Review our NYC-specific ESSA research to learn why Exemplars is the perfect supplement to any math curriculum.
-Our material may be used in the classroom, remotely, or in blended learning environments!
+Read our NYC-specific ESSA research to learn why Exemplars is the perfect supplement to any math curriculum.

 Rich, problem-solving supplements are organized by NYS Next Generation Learning Standards.